The Rashid Domingo Student Bursary

 - Applicants may opt to stay in University accommodation for three years if they wish (subject to applying each year within dates advertised by the Accommodation Office for returning students).

-- Up to 4 Scholarships will be awarded for 2018 entry.
+- Up to 4 Scholarships will be awarded for 2020

 - Applicants must not have been a degree student previously at any higher education institution.